 - Room Temperature Ingredients: To achieve the ideal texture, make sure your evaporated milk is at room temperature.
 This ensures easy blending and a uniform cookie dough.

 - Weigh-Out Ingredients: This recipe has been developed and tested by weight.
-I highly recommend weighing out all ingredients ahead so you can work quickly (this is my favorite kitchen scale).
+I highly recommend weighing out all ingredients ahead of time so you can work quickly (this is my favorite kitchen scale).
 This is my favorite kitchen scale.

 - Melting the Chocolate: Exercise caution while melting your chocolate!
 Divide your butter into smaller pieces and chop the chocolate into chunks.
 Microwave the mixture in 30-second intervals, ensuring that you stir thoroughly after each interval.
 Heat only until both the butter and chocolate are melted.
 Avoid prolonged heating without stirring, as this may lead to chocolate seizing.